-They worked tirelessly and risk a lot to turn their dreams into reality.
+They worked tirelessly and risked a lot to turn their dreams into reality.
 In short, they took massive action, despite their fears.
 What would you do if you weren’t afraid?

 I challenge you to do one thing every day that stretches your mental muscle.
 That is how you become the driver of your destiny.

 Are you still wondering how to step out of your comfort zone?
-I strongly recommend you read this: Is It Really Better to Step Out of Your Comfort Zone?
+I strongly recommend you read this article.

 Your mental strength is bigger than any obstacle or adversity.
 You can either choose to stay on the ground and play the victim, or you can rise up and transform your pain into possibility.

-Are you ready to show life who is boss?
+Are you ready to show life who’s boss?